-If you have to buy new, think of more sustainable gifts like reusable coffee cups, straws, water bottles and beeswax wraps (as the ones you can find in our shop!).
+If you have to buy new, think of more sustainable gifts like reusable coffee cups, straws, water bottles and beeswax wraps (some of them you can find in our shop).

 LEDs are much more environmentally-friendly than traditional twinkling incandescent lights because they use up to 80% less energy.

 If every UK household swapped a string of incandescent lights for its LED equivalent, it could save more than €12 million and 29,000 tonnes of CO2, just during the 12 days around Christmas.